-a panel of three judges with public health expertise will select the winning team based on creativity, presentation, analysis of the problem, recommendations, content, and response to questions.
+A panel of judges with public health expertise will select the winning team based on creativity, presentation, analysis of the problem, recommendations, content, and response to questions.
 Teams will have 7 minutes to present with 5 minutes of questions from the judging panel.